 - The likelihood of federally-mandated reductions in greenhouse gas emissions. - 2.
 State mandated reductions in greenhouse gas emissions and the adoption of policies promoting increased use of energy efficiency and renewable resources. - Uncertainties surrounding the technical and economic viability of carbon capture and sequestration for pulverized coal-fired power plants. - 4.
 Skyrocketing plant construction costs and extended construction schedules. - 5.
 More stringent regulation of the current criteria pollutants. - 6.
-Coal price increases and supply disruptions.
+Coal price increases and supply disruptions. - 7.
+Water use and availability.

-Ignoring Risks or Pretending There Will Be Easy Solutions Will Lead To
+Ignoring Risks or Pretending There Will Be Easy Solutions Will Lead to ...

-A Train Wreck for Consumers and Investors
+A Train Wreck for Consumers, Investors, the Economy and the Environment